Take A Break From Stress

-Take it from a therapist: The best way to manage your stress in the moment and shift away from stress and towards relaxation and calm is to change what you’re focusing on.
-We can quickly get caught up in stressful thoughts and feelings.
+Take it from a therapist: the best way to manage your stress in the moment and shift away from stress and towards relaxation and calm is to change what you’re focusing on.
+We can quickly get caught up in stressful thoughts and feelings, unsure of when or how to release control and let go.
 When this happens, instead of dwelling on these thoughts or feelings simply take a moment to do this simple exercise.

 As you develop this awareness, remember not to judge yourself in any way and just observe.
-The truth is, stress is not likely to go away completely, but as you increase your self-awareness and practice shifting from a state of stress into a state of calm you’re helping yourself shift into a more empowered state of well-being.
+The truth is, stress is not likely to go away completely, but as you increase your self-awareness, improve emotional intelligence, and practice shifting from a state of stress into a state of calm, you’re helping yourself shift into a more empowered state of well-being.

 5) Get Comfortable Slowing Down